|Responsible Executive:||Finance and Administration|

 Disciplinary action for violating this policy is governed under the University's Standards for Disciplinary Action for violation of provision of University Policy.
 Users who violate this policy may be subject to other penalties and disciplinary action, both within and outside the University.
 Additionally, independent of such procedures, the University may temporarily suspend, block or restrict access to an account or IT resources when it appears necessary to do so in order to protect the integrity, security, or functionality of University or other IT resources, or to protect the University from liability.
 The University may refer suspected violations of applicable law to appropriate law enforcement agencies.

-A. Director of Information Security and Privacy
+A. Chief Information Security Officer

 B. General Standards for All University Units